 A fairly comprehensive module and bibliography are provided for the course.
-Students are expected to read ahead in the module for the next lecture in order to acquire a basic familiarity with the relevant topic.
-Lectures are conducted in a structured but discursive manner allowing for questions and discussion.
-The module is not designed to provide all the information required to pass this part of the course and various concepts will be dealt with in lectures that are not comprehensively dealt with in the module.
+Students are expected to read this course outline in order to acquire a basic familiarity with the relevant topic.
+Lectures are recorded and the discussion contained in each recording is an additional source which supplements the prescribed books (if available) and the notes provided on RUconnected / Course Pack.
+This outline and the course notes are not designed to provide all the information required to pass this part of the course; therefore, various concepts will be dealt with in lecture recordings if not comprehensively dealt with in the module documents.